foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

 Starting Compose Apps Automatically
 -----------------------------------

-To start the preloaded application automatically after the boot and before the device registration when aktualizr-lite starts, you have to enable a systemd service responsible for it.
+To start the preloaded application automatically between the boot and the device registration when aktualizr-lite starts, enable a systemd service responsible for it.

 meta-lmp_ provides a recipe that launches preloaded apps after the device boots.